Meet the authors of Radical Sydney ...

 The authors met at Sydney University in the 1960s and have variously worked together on historical projects since.
 In various capacities - academic (Irving); freelance journalist (Cahill) - and as independent scholars, the authors have collectively spent decades researching, and writing about, aspects of Australia’s radical and dissident past, at times recording it first-hand, and participating in its making.

 Dr. Terry Irving (left): Radical educationist and historian, Terry taught history and politics at the University of Sydney.
 He was one of the founders of the Free University (Sydney, 1967-1972), and a prominent New Left figure in the labour history movement.
 Continuing the tradition of radical history in Australia, but extending its scope, he writes about class analysis, youth politics, labour intellectuals, and radical democracy.
-His books include Class Structure in Australian History (with R. W. Connell, 1980, 1992), Childe and Australia: Archaeology, Politics and Ideas (edited with Peter Gathercole and Gregory Melleuish, 1995), Youth in Australia: Policy, Administration and Politics: A History Since World War 11, (with David Maunders and Geoffrey Sherington with assistance from Janet Sorby, 1995), The Southern Tree of Liberty (2006).
-He is currently Visiting Professorial Fellow at the University of Wollongong.
-For a more detailed listing of Terry's writings, click here.
+His books include Class Structure in Australian History (with R. W. Connell, 1980, 1992), Childe and Australia: Archaeology, Politics and Ideas (edited with Peter Gathercole and Gregory Melleuish, 1995), Youth in Australia: Policy, Administration and Politics: A History Since World War 11, (with David Maunders and Geoffrey Sherington with assistance from Janet Sorby, 1995), The Southern Tree of Liberty (2006), The Barber Who Read History (with Rowan Cahill, 2021).
+He is currently an Honorary Professorial Fellow at the University of Wollongong.
 Terry's website is at https://www.terryirving.net

 Rowan Cahill (right) was prominent in the anti-war, student, and New Left movements during the 1960s and early 1970s.
 He was also one of the founders of the Free University.
 Rowan has worked as a teacher, freelance writer, agricultural labourer, and for the trade union movement as a journalist, historian, and rank and file activist.
-Currently a part-time teaching academic at the University of Wollongong, and an Honorary Fellow with the university's Faculty of Law, Humanities and the Arts, he has published extensively in labour movement, radical, and academic publications.
-His books include The Seamen’s Union of Australia, 1872-1972: A History (with Brian Fitzpatrick, 1981), Twentieth Century Australia: Conflict and Consensus (with David Stewart, 1987), A Turbulent Decade: Social Protest Movements and the Labour Movement, 1965-1975 (edited with Beverley Symons, 2005).
-For a more detailed listing of Rowan's writings, click here.
+Currently an Honorary Fellow at the University of Wollongong's School of Humanities and Social Inquiry, he has published extensively in labour movement, radical, and academic publications.
+His books include The Seamen’s Union of Australia, 1872-1972: A History (with Brian Fitzpatrick, 1981), Twentieth Century Australia: Conflict and Consensus (with David Stewart, 1987), A Turbulent Decade: Social Protest Movements and the Labour Movement, 1965-1975 (edited with Beverley Symons, 2005), The Barber Who Read History (with Terry Irving, 2021).
 Rowan's website is at rowancahill.net

 ...& what are the authors doing post-Radical Sydney?

-Terry [right] is writing a book about the rewards and disappointments of everyday political life on the revolutionary left in the first half of the twentieth century as seen through the lives of overlooked people in the Australian Communist movement who had significant post-Communist lives.
-This book will illuminate a moment of radical democracy whose earlier history he explored in The Southern Tree of Liberty (Federation Press, 2006).
-With colleague Rowan Cahill he is also working on a collection of his own and their joint writings since 2010 on Radical History.
+Terry [right] is writing a book about Australian radical journalist and activist Edward Hawksley (1807-1875).
+This book will elaborate on moments of radical democracy whose earlier history he explored in The Southern Tree of Liberty (Federation Press, 2006).
 Before his local government spot rezoned him out of his house for commercial redevelopment, he tried guerrilla gardening.